-Welcome to Baby Kids Depot, we hope you enjoy our range of reviews on various toys and gifts for the children of next generation.
+Welcome to Baby Kids Depot, we hope you enjoy our range of reviews on various toys and gifts for the children of the next generation.
 In this digital age it’s critical that we don’t let technology dominate our children’s lives as they develop.
 Children learn so much through play hence it is crucial that we think about what kind of toys our kids have, what will give them the best start to life and not simply just entertain them 🙂

 Don’t let tablets and videos dictate how our children are raised, let them learn about the physical aspects of this world first.
 Let them experience what senses they have available to them, whether its, taste, smell, touch, sound or sight to learn about this beautiful world they are just starting off in.

-Benefits of Building Blocks for Toys and 24 fun games to play with them that your child will enjoy and learn from!
+Check out our information on the benefits of Building Blocks for Toys and 24 fun games to play with them that your child will enjoy and learn from!

 According to a recent study of two thousand parents and their children, only 21% of the children played out today in comparison to 71% of the parents who had in their childhood.
 That’s a huge decrease in numbers when you stop to think of how much you enjoyed playing out with your friends and also the importance of doing so.
 Worryingly 64% of children play out less than once a week, 21% have not been on a country walk in a year, 21% have never been to a farm and more children go to hospital for falling out of bed than for falling out of trees.